 Electrical stimulation is another way to encourage your brain to rewire itself and improve muscle movement after stroke.

-It works by sending an electrical impulse to directly to your affected muscles, causing them to contract.
+It works by sending an electrical impulse directly to your affected muscles, causing them to contract.
 This stimulates the brain and activates neuroplasticity.

 According to research from the American Heart Association, combining electrical stimulation with physical therapy is more effective for stroke patients than just exercise alone.
 In addition, attempting to activate your muscles when you feel the electric pulse can increase the benefits.